-RV solar kits come with either one 100-watt or 170-watt panel, a small inverter, and one battery.
-Since you want to run your air conditioner, these kits cannot handle the required amount of power needed.
+Basic RV solar kits come with either one 100-watt or 170-watt panel, a small inverter, and one battery.
+If you want to run your air conditioner, these kits cannot handle the required amount of power needed.
 They’re limited to handle TVs, coffee makers, cellphone chargers, and other small devices.

 Solar panels do get hot.
 Their heat does transfer to your roof and can transfer that heat inside your coach.
 Some people that have installed flat panels leave enough room between the panel and their RV roof to let air flow through to stop heat transfer.
 This also cools the panels.